BruvLio/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+The DOm is what manages pages on the web.
+It determines what content should be on a page and how they relate to each other.
 2. What is an event?
+    An event is what allows JS to handle event listeners.
+It is a signal that something has occured.
 3. What is an event listener?
+    An event listening is a function that wait for an event to occur and then triggers and action.
 4. Why would we convert a NodeList into an Array?
+    So we allow for easier data manipulation.
 5. What is a component?
+    Components are independent and reusable bits of code.